 What Are White Beans?

-White beans, which include cannellini beans, navy beans, “great northern” beans, and lima beans, are a type of legumes having white coverings and starchy insides.
+White beans, which include cannellini beans, navy beans, “great northern” beans, and lima beans, are a type of legume having white coverings and starchy insides.
 The Phaseolus vulgaris plant produces great northern beans, navy beans, and cannellini beans, whereas the Phaseolus lunatus plant produces lima beans.
 White beans are a high-protein, gluten-free food with plenty of complex carbs, potassium, and dietary fiber.
 White beans, both canned and dry, are a non – perishable item that can be purchased in bulk when properly stored.

 If you like and enjoy this recipe, please leave a comment to let me know your feedback.